COGS18/COGS18.github.io/_build/materials/16-CommandLine.md

 ### Terminal Based Text Editors

-There are text editors designed to be used within a terminal, such as `vim` and `emacs`.
+There are text editors designed to be used within a terminal, such as `vim`, `emacs`, or `nano`.

+#### vim

+`vim` is a terminal based text-editor.
+Type `vim filename` in command line to open a file in vim.

+`vim` has different modes:

+- click `escape` + `i` to enter edit mode (insert mode).
+    - This will let you write text / code into the file
+- To escape vim, press `escape` then type `:wq` and enter to save and quit vim
+    - If you want to exit without saving, you can do `:!q` to force quit without saving

 ### Non-Terminal Text Editors

-For writing code (outside of notebooks and the terminal), you probably want a code focused stand-alone text editor, like Sublime.
+For writing code (outside of notebooks and the terminal), you probably want a code focused stand-alone text editor, like `Sublime`.

+## Executing Python Files

+From the command line, you can execute a Python script using the `python` command:

+`python my_python_file.py`